ibm-cloud-docs/solution-tutorials/smart-data-lake.md

     ```
     {: pre}

-    You could contine to upload the file directly to the bucket using cURL, but this does not benefit from [{{site.data.keyword.CHSTSshort}} features](https://www.ibm.com/blogs/bluemix/2018/03/ibm-cloud-object-storage-simplifies-accelerates-data-to-the-cloud/). {: tip}
+    You could contine to upload the file directly to the bucket using cURL, but this does not benefit from [{{site.data.keyword.CHSTSshort}} features](https://www.ibm.com/blogs/bluemix/2018/03/ibm-cloud-object-storage-simplifies-accelerates-data-to-the-cloud/). {:tip}

+5. Upload the CSV file to {{site.data.keyword.cos_short}}.
-5. In your browser, access the {{site.data.keyword.cos_short}} **data-lake-cos** service instance from the [Dashboard](https://console.bluemix.net/dashboard).
+    - Access the **data-lake-cos** service instance from the [Dashboard](https://console.bluemix.net/dashboard).
     - From **Buckets**, select your bucket name.
     - Click the **Add objects** button.
     - Select the **Aspera high-speed transfer** radio button.
     - Click the **Add files** button.
 (This will open the Aspera plugin, which will be in a separate window - possibly behind your browser window.)
     - Browse to and select the previously downloaded **traffic-los-angeles.csv** file.

 ## Working with data